Border Field Vehicle Entrance Gate

 Border Field State Park

-The park provides restrooms, picnic areas, barbecues, horse corrals, and interpretive displays.
-Visitors enjoy beach combing, hiking, horseback riding, and bird watching.
+The park provides restrooms, picnic areas, barbecues, horse corrals, interpretive displays, and scenic views across the beach and estuary.
+Visitors enjoy hiking, horseback riding, photography, and bird watching along the 1.5 mile stretch of beach and inland trails.
 The Park does not recommend swimming or wading, due to hazardous conditions, such as inshore holes, rip currents, and the lack of lifeguard service within the Park.

-- I am getting intimidating looks from U.S. Customs and Border Protection agents.
-Are you sure I am allowed to be in the park?
+- I was told by U.S. Customs and Border Protection agents that I can’t be here.
+Are you sure I am allowed to be in the Park?

-You have every right to be in the state park.
+You have every right to be in the state park as long as you are on a designated trail.
 You do not have a right to be on the federal property immediately along the border which includes Border Monument #258.

 - Are Border Field State Park, Monument Mesa, and Friendship Park the same place?